ThinkPad R series: R31

 The ThinkPad R31 came in 2 display options: an XGA 13.3" or 14.1" and is a minor internal hardware revision bringing socketed processors, a new chipset which meant a new CPU generation, and the IBM Embedded Security Subsystem to the R series.
-Although the dimensions were the same, with these new additions, the weight of the laptop was increased by about 0.1 kg(0.2 lb).
+Although the dimensions were the same, with these new additions, the weight of the laptop was increased by about 0.1 kg (0.2 lb).

 R32

 The ThinkPad R32 came in 2 display options: an XGA 13.3" or 14.1", but despite being named as a minor revision to the R3x generation, like most other IBM ThinkPads with their generations, the last model in this generation saw major revisions to the internals and some minor changes to the exterior.
-These revisions include: using Mobile Pentium 4-M CPUs instead of Mobile Pentium 3-M, Using DDR-266 RAM instead of PC-133 SDR RAM, and a reworked motherboard with rearranged components along with the addition of battery terminals for an UltraBay battery.
+These revisions include: using Mobile Pentium 4-M CPUs instead of Mobile Pentium 3-M, Using DDR-266 RAM instead of PC-133 SDRAM, and a reworked motherboard with rearranged components along with the addition of battery terminals for an UltraBay battery.